trawick/ct-httpd/README.md

 The CertificateStatus extension should always be included in the ClientHello when SCT processing is enabled; it may of course be enabled for other reasons.

-Log auditing is an asynchronous operation, so the server certificate and SCT(s) must be stored, presumably without duplicates, for use by auditing.
+Log auditing is an asynchronous operation, so the server certificate and SCT(s) must be stored for use by auditing.
+As the same backend servers will likely be accessed frequently by the proxy, it may be necessary for the proxy to avoid storing duplicated information indiscriminately to control resource consumption though the auditing mechanism should handle duplications appropriately.

 SCT processing for trusted back-end servers (typical for reverse proxy) should be easy to disable, even in “SCT-required” mode.
 Presumably if certificate validation is explicitly disabled for a back-end server then SCT processing would not be desired either.